53 Christmas Crafts for a Break From the Holiday Rush in 2025

 Whether you’re a family that moves a lot or a couple of new homeowners, this easy Christmas craft for adults will remind you of childhood while creating new, sentimental tokens.

-You’ll need a small piece of wood from your local craft store, oval or circular work great, and a photo of the outside of your home.
+You’ll need a small piece of wood from your local craft store, oval or circular works great, and a photo of the outside of your home.
 Using Mod Podge paste, glue the photo onto the round and if you like, affix a ribbon trim.
 Let your creation dry completely before attempting to hang it on your tree.

 38. Popsicle Window Ornament

-Print out an image of your child’s face (or a pet!) and using colorful popsicle sticks, create a grid over blue construction paper to make it look like your child is peering through the window.
+Print out an image of your child’s face (or a pet!) and, using colorful popsicle sticks, create a grid over blue construction paper to make it look like your child is peering through the window.
 Add a small loop with ribbon and it’s ready to hang on your tree.

 39. Pom-Pom Pinecones

 Massive pinecones are a fun seasonal decoration, but why not add a colorful twist?
-Kids and adults alike can easily glue tiny colorful pom poms into the spaces on a pinecone.
+Kids and adults alike can easily glue tiny, colorful pom poms into the spaces on a pinecone.

 The pinecones can be laid out as a table decoration, carefully stuffed into a Christmas tree or a number of other places to make your home feel cute and festive.